gopal-kaul/gopal-kaul.github.io/README.md

 # Gopal Kaul

 Hey there!
-This is my personal portfolio site, rewritten in AstroJS from NextJS
+This is my personal portfolio site, rewritten in AstroJS from NextJS!